AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 5. In Trigger Condition, configure the alarms you want this policy to raise based on the monitored telemetry data:

     -   Select the metric and the condition for it that must be met to raise an alarm.
 You can specify multiple alarm conditions.
-For information about each metric, see `Metrics used for Triggering Notifications <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#id3>`_ in *Aviatrix CoPilot User Reference Guide*.
+For information about each metric, see `Metrics used for Triggering Notifications`_.
     -   When multiple alarm conditions are specified, CoPilot generates a resource-scale alert when all the conditions are met.
     -   When the policy alarm condition(s) are met on any gateway in the monitored VPC/VNet(s), CoPilot generates a resource-scale alert.